 Chances are pretty good that you’re right in the middle of a cloud migration or hybrid identity plan of some sort.
 The recent Flexera State of the Cloud Report found that 93% of enterprises have a multi-cloud strategy, and 87 percent have a hybrid cloud strategy.
 Fifty-nine percent of enterprises expect cloud usage to exceed prior plans due to COVID-19.

 Meanwhile, during this transition, users, apps, and data spread across on-premises and cloud platforms.
 Enterprises are squeezing the last bit of life from legacy identity systems before they reach end-of-life.
 Each cloud platform brings its built-in identity system to the party.
 The legacy identity systems aren’t flexible enough to solve cloud identity challenges.
 Unless rewritten, often at a high cost, on-premises apps don’t support the standards used by cloud identity systems.
 Siloed, fragmented identity is the unanticipated result of running hybrid infrastructures.

-Building interoperability between on-premises identity systems, which tend to be proprietary, and cloud systems, which tend to support open standards, is complicated, labor-intensive, hard to maintain, and manual.
+Building interoperability between on-premises identity systems, which tend to be proprietary, and cloud systems, which support open standards, is complicated, labor-intensive, hard to maintain, and manual.
 Additionally, ownership of the hybrid identity solution is unclear at most companies, and politics get in the way of effective and efficient implementations.
 The bottom line is that identity fragmentation holds back cloud migration and digital transformation, and companies are in great need of a solid hybrid cloud strategy.